mariiillo/cookiecutter-clean-ruby-app/README.md

 As Uncle Bob says: "This layer is where all the details go.
 The Web is a detail.
 The database is a detail.
 We keep these things on the outside where they can do little harm."

 ### Dependencies
-Each layer is only allowed to depend on inner layers, i.e. Infrastructure => Delivery => Use Cases => Entities
+Each layer is only allowed to depend on inner layers, i.e. Infrastructure => Adapters => Use Cases => Entities Of course, a use case must pass the results to the presenter so they can be later on be returned to the user.
+If a use case calls directly to a Presenter, or in other words, if there is a reference to objects in the Adapters layer, the dependency rule will be violated.
+The solution to this architectural problem comes thanks to the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle), a.k.a DIP, which allows in this cases, that a use case can receive as paramenter an instance of an object from the outer layer, and then it can send messages to it.
+The final workflow is the same, but the difference is that the use case does not [know nothing](https://33.media.tumblr.com/7469601972f65e2b2adb5f8aa5e846a5/tumblr_nda8fsYNKr1tfg6t4o1_500.gif) about that class from the Adapters layer, it just sends a message to some object that is supposed to be a presenter.
+[Duck Typing FTW](https://en.wikipedia.org/wiki/Duck_typing)

 ## Project Structure
 The generated project is tailored following the rules and guidelines of what Uncle Bob recommended in [his Post](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).